Skip to content

 If your court provided a pre-trial jury questionnaire in Excel format:

-2. Select your .xlsx file
+2. Choose your .xlsx file.

-3. JuryBinder reads the juror rows and question columns and populates the panel
+3. JuryBinder reads the juror rows and question columns and populates the panel.

-If you don't have an Excel questionnaire, you can add jurors and questions manually from the All Responses tab.
+If you don't have an Excel questionnaire, you can add jurors and questions manually from the Responses tab.

 Questionnaire format